cosmicjs/premium-content-blog/blog.md

 Stripe provides us with an impressive amount of analytics, however we want a central location to get a quick glance at a list of all of our users, what subscription plan they're on, and three key metrics about our blog: revenue to date, active subscriptions, and cancellations to date.

-CosmicJS gives us the ability to do this by utilizing it's extension feature, which lets us upload a SPA with ```index.html``` as an entry point that gets loaded into a frame in our Cosmic dashboard.
+Cosmic JS gives us the ability to do this by utilizing it's extension feature, which lets us upload a SPA with ```index.html``` as an entry point that gets loaded into a frame in our Cosmic dashboard.
 Bucket keys are then provided to it via URL query strings.

 We'll be building the extension with React, namely because our extension only requires a view layer.